From being inspired by Ronaldo's tears to becoming Man Utd talisman: The rise of Bruno Fernandes

 “For me, the point is helping everyone with my voice when I can and also with my energy and everything I do in the game to help the team.
 The most important thing for me is helping my team-mates in any way I can, if it’s with my voice then it’s with my voice, if it’s with my energy, then it’s with my energy.”

 While he is the key to United’s success, he is one of many important cogs when it comes to the national team.
-Coach Fernando Santos has an abundance of attacking talent in his side.
+Coach Fernando Santos has an abundance of attacking talent to choose from as he prepares for the start of this summer's European Championship.

 “Fernandes will be key but in terms of creating and the end product, they’ve got some fliers up front: [Diogo] Jota, Joao Felix and Ronaldo as well,” former Manchester United defender Rio Ferdinand told Goal.
-“If you can put the ball in a dangerous area for these guys.”
+"If you can put the ball in dangerous areas for these guys, they will score goals."

 And Fernandes’ former colleagues agree.